kevin-j-smith/nexus-copy-from/README.md

 ###Problems issues:

 I tried this plugin on 2.11.2-06 and noticed PUT with an array did not work.
-It would copy the frist artifact but I would get a HTTP 500 Internal Server error and the nexus error log said "Caused by: java.nio.file.NoSuchFileException: <<storage directory>>/<<target repository>>/.nexus/tmp/<<gav>>.
+It would copy the frist artifact but I would get a HTTP 500 Internal Server error and the nexus error log said "Caused by: java.nio.file.NoSuchFileException: "Storage directory"/"target repository"/.nexus/tmp/"gav".
 Therefore, I switched to running the request in a loop.

 I did not find this issue with 2.12.0-01.
 I was able to successfully run a PUT with an array.